Goniopholis

-Goniopholis (meaning "angled scale") is an extinct genus of goniopholidid crocodyliform that lived in Europe and Africa during the Late Jurassic and Early Cretaceous.
-Being semi-aquatic it is very similar to modern crocodiles.
-It would have had a very similar lifestyle to the American alligator or Nile crocodile.
+Goniopholis (meaning "angled scale") is an extinct genus of goniopholidid crocodyliform that lived in Europe and North America during the Late Jurassic and Early Cretaceous.
+Like other goniopholidids, it resembled living crocodilians, and probably had a similar ecology as semi-aquatic ambush predators.

 Discovery and species

-The type species of the genus is G. crassidens which is known from the Berriasian of England, and the referable species G simus from the Berriasian of NW Germany, might be conspecific.
+The type species of the genus is G. crassidens which is known from the Berriasian of England, and the referable species G. simus from the Berriasian of NW Germany, might be conspecific.
 Other species that are referable to Goniopholis include G. kiplingi from the Berriasian of England, and G. baryglyphaeus from the Late Jurassic (Kimmeridgian) of Portugal making it the oldest known Goniopholis species.
 The species G. kiplingi honors the author Rudyard Kipling, "in recognition for his enthusiasm for natural sciences".
 G. kiplingi had skull reaching 475.6 mm, it is one of the largest goniopholidid along with Amphicotylus milesi which had skull reaching 43 cm.
 Based on skull length, total body length of G. kiplingi is estimated at 3.47 m.

 Eggs attributed to Goniopholis were found in the Late Jurassic of Portugal.

 A partial skeleton of an indeterminate species of Goniopholis has been recovered from the Berriasian aged Angeac-Charente bonebed of France.

 Goniopholis have been inferred to have been ectothermic on the basis of bone histology and stable isotope analysis.

+The taxon Macellodus brodei was named in 1854 by Sir Richard Owen for a partial maxilla and referred jaws, with Owen interpreting the material as that of a lizard.
+The maxilla was considered missing my Hoffstetter in 1967, who designated a neotype, though this neotype was then removed from Macellodus and referred to the lacertilian Becklesisaurus.
+Review by Richard Estes in 1983 rediscovered the type of Macellodus among crocodilian remains in the Natural History Museum, London, recognizing that it belonged to the premaxilla of a crocodilian.
+Estes considered that Macellodus should be a synyonym of Goniopholis, and G. brodei would have priority over G. simus, but instead of advocating for synonymy Estes found that G. brodei is undiagnostic.